Tyrone Taylor Player Props: Brewers vs. Braves

 Tyrone Taylor At The Plate

-- Taylor has three doubles, two home runs and two walks while batting .159.
+- Taylor is batting .161 with three doubles, two home runs and two walks.

-- In 12 of 27 games this season (44.4%), Taylor has reached base safely via hit, and that includes multiple hits twice.
+- This season, Taylor has tallied at least one hit in 13 of 29 games (44.8%), and had multiple hits twice.

-- He has hit a long ball in two of 27 games played this season, and in 2.2% of his plate appearances.
+- He has gone deep in two of 29 games played this year, and in 2.1% of his plate appearances.

-- In five games this year, Taylor has picked up an RBI, with more than one RBI once.
+- In six games this year, Taylor has picked up an RBI, with more than one RBI once.

-- He has scored in five of 27 games so far this year.
+- He has scored in five of 29 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.